 For each point of strength the attacker has, a side is added to the dice.
 For example, if you have strength 3 and are wielding the axe mentioned earlier, you would do 3d7 damage instead of the basic 3d4.
-However, there is a limit to how much strength can be applied with a given weapon.
-Your strength bonus is limited to 1 point of bonus damage for each 1 lb of weapon weight.
-For example, no matter what strength you have, you couldn't get more than 4 bonus sides with a 4 lb battle axe.
+This strength bonus is limited by the weight of the weapon.
+For one-handed weapons it is limited to 1 point of bonus damage for each 1 lb of weapon weight.
+For two-handed weapons, it is limited to 1 point of bonus for each 1.5 lb of weapon weight.
+For example, no matter what strength you have, you couldn't get more than 3 bonus sides with a 3 lb longsword, or more than 4 bonus sides with a 7 lb greatsword (since greatswords are two-handed).
 High strength characters will want to use heavier weapons (to take advantage of their strength) and weapons with many dice (to take advantage of the extra sides).
 Note that negative strength subtracts sides of damage up to the same strength limit based on weapon weight.